MicrosoftDocs/learn/learn-pr/iot/create-first-aks-edge-essentials/includes/5-exercise-deploy-application-aks-edge-essentials.md

-In this exercise we will deploy a containerized Linux and Windows application on the AKS Edge Essentials cluster.
+In this exercise, we deploy a containerized Linux and Windows application on the AKS Edge Essentials cluster.

 ## Verify AKS Edge Essentials deployment